Available in English, Spanish and German, with other languages coming.

 These are issues that I address as a consultant and trainer, and here I provide answers via writings and videos, as well as handouts for professionals.

 The answers, it turns out, are the same in every culture.
-Everywhere people live around the world, the most common responses of people during sexual assaults are basically the same.
+Around the world, the most common responses of people during sexual assaults are basically the same.

 Evolution sculpted them into our brains long before we were sophisticated enough to create cultures, long before we began to misunderstand and misjudge sexual assault survivors with culture-based expectations of how women and men “should” respond during assaults and remember them later.